Muzammal-Naseer/starter-academic/content/authors/ahmed/_index.md

 superuser: false

 # Role/position
-role: BS Student, Lahore University of Management Sciences,  <span style="color:#117A65">1xICLR</span>
+# role: BS Student, Lahore University of Management Sciences,  <span style="color:#117A65">1xICLR</span>
+role: Before joining, he was a BS student at the Lahore University of Management Sciences.
+He went on to join ETH Zurich as a Master's Student,  <span style="color:#117A65">1xICLR</span>

 # Organizations/Affiliations
 organizations: